elastic/elastic-otel-node/packages/opentelemetry-node/docs/getting-started.md

 have an Elastic deployment to use, follow [this APM Quick Start guide](https://www.elastic.co/guide/en/apm/guide/current/apm-quick-start.html) to create a free trial on Elastic's cloud.
-From this deployment you will need the APM **`serverUrl`** and **`secretToken`** (or a configured `apiKey`) to use for configuring the APM agent.
+From this deployment you will need the APM **`serverUrl`** and **`secretToken`** (or a configured `apiKey`) to use for configuring the SDK distribution.

 Note: Since version 7.14, Elastic [supports OTLP natively](https://www.elastic.co/blog/native-opentelemetry-support-in-elastic-observability).